TheS33DProject/s33d-app/CONTRIBUTING.md

 ```shell
 yarn
 ```
 3. Run patch-package to update patches.
+This is required to display S33D App UI correctly.
 ```shell
 yarn patch-package
 ```